 At LGBT Network fair in Hauppauge, support for worried families

+For the latest news developments from President Donald Trump's first 100 days in office, visit our continuously updated blog at newsday.com/trump100days

-A LGBT family day event in Hauppauge sought provide support for those in the community while resisting some of the Trump administration’s efforts.
+An LGBT family day event in Hauppauge sought to provide support for those in the community while resisting some of the Trump administration’s efforts.

 "We exist.
 We are here," said Robert Vitelli, CEO of the LGBT Network, at its headquarters, the site of the nonprofit's LGBT Families Day on Sunday.